 People who receive malicious messages and pass them on, such as by retweeting, could also fall foul of the law.

-this last category would be unlikely to be prosecuted because it would not be in the public interest to take them to court.
-This could include posts made by drunk people who, on sobering up, take swift action to delete the communication.
-Starmer said:
+suspects in this last category would be unlikely to be prosecuted because it would not be in the public interest to take them to court.
+This could include posts made by drunk people who, on sobering up, take swift action to delete the

 These interim guidelines are intended to strike the right balance between freedom of expression and the need to uphold the criminal law.